+Understanding how the verification process works in ClearIP can help users with setting up appropriate policies and troubleshooting.
 As explained in the Verification Policies page, ClearIP checks the following during the verification process, and a verification error will occur if at least one is not correct:

-• The Identity header and/or token have the proper format
+- The Identity header and/or token have the proper format

-• The information in the Identity token matches with the information in the overall SIP invite
+- The information in the Identity token matches with the information in the overall SIP invite

-• The signature belongs to the originating service provider
+- The signature belongs to the originating service provider

-• The certificate is trusted
+- The certificate is trusted

 This page will break down the above checks in the order they occur during the verification process, as well as cover verification error handling (policy action configuration) and common questions that can arise during verification setup.

-1. Same-Call Authentication & Identity Header Check
+Identity Header Check

-The verification process begins with ClearIP checking if it also authenticated the call.
-If ClearIP did authenticate the call, it will generate and retrieve the Identity Header from the SHAKEN authentication process.
+- Same-Call Authentication - If ClearIP authenticated the call, it will generate and retrieve the Identity Header from the SHAKEN authentication process.*

-If ClearIP did not authenticate the call, it will then look to the SIP Invite from the Originating Service Provider.
-If there is no identity header present, ClearIP will check the validity of the Asserted Calling and Asserted Called numbers from the From and To headers respectively to determine if retrieving an out-of-band token for verification is possible.
+- Out-of-Band Token - If there is no identity header present, ClearIP will check the validity of the Asserted Calling and Asserted Called numbers from the From and To headers respectively to determine if retrieving an out-of-band token for verification is possible.
 If these numbers are valid, ClearIP will use the out-of-band token for verification.
-If they are not valid, then ClearIP will take the No Identity Header Action that the user has configured in the verification policy.
+If retrieving the out-of-band token is not possible, then ClearIP will take the No Identity Header Action that has been configured in the verification policy.

 NOTE: There can be multiple reasons why a SIP Invite might not have an Identity Header:

-• The call was not authenticated by the Originating Service Provider
+- The call was not authenticated by the Originating Service Provider

-• The call traveled through TDM networks, and the identity header was removed
+- The call traveled through TDM networks, and the identity header was removed

 In the case of a call not being authenticated by an Originating Service Provider, it is likely that the identity token was not created or not delivered.